 We acquire property for development through bidding, auctions and listing procedures held by the government or through acquisitions from third parties.
 Some of the property we acquire from the government may have been made available through expropriation.
 On January 21, 2011, the PRC State Council issued the Regulations on the Expropriation of Buildings on State-owned Land and Compensation, which provides that government entities at the city and county level are responsible for overseeing housing expropriation and compensation within their respective administrative regions.
 The regulations mandate that a compensation agreement be entered into between the relevant housing expropriation department and the entities or individuals whose houses have been expropriated addressing, among others things, the mode of payment and the amount of compensation, the period of payment, the removal expenses, temporary placement or transitional housing expenses, losses from the closure of business operations, the time period within which the entities or individuals must vacate the expropriated premises, the type of transitional accommodation and the period of transition.
 The compensation payable may not be less than the market value of property of a similar nature as of the date when the expropriation notice was issued.
 Under the regulations, property developers are prohibited from participating in the relocation arrangements.
-Given the fact that the completion of the relocation procedures is the condition precedures is the condition precedured in the land use rights from the relevant povernmental authorities in grant land use rights, any failure of the PRC governmental authorities in handling the relocation issues may cause substantial delays in the granting process of land use rights.
+Given the fact that the completion of the relocation procedures is the condition precedent for the relevant PRC governmental authorities to grant land use rights.
 If we cannot obtain the land use rights from the relevant governmental authorities in time, our development plan may be delayed and we hence may not be able to complete the development and sell the property according to plan.
-This will, in turn, ad
+This will, in turn, adversely affect our business operations.

-We do not have insurance to cover potential losses and claims
+We do not have insurance to cover potential losses and claims.